mauriziofonte/win11-wsl2-ubuntu22-setup/docs/en/SETUP-EN.md

 ### Configuring Bash Aliases

 Now that we have everything installed, all that remains is to create some _Bash Aliases_ to speed up the work.

+> Heads up!: if you plan on installing the `gash` bash as suggested below, you can skip this section and go directly to the next one.
+In fact, the `gash` bash already has these aliases pre-configured.

 Launch `nano .bash_aliases` (or `vim .bash_aliases`) and paste these aliases: